 Gum disease affects nearly half of all American adults, and most people are unaware that they have this potentially serious oral health condition.
 But without proper care, gum disease can cause permanent damage to your gums and to the support structures of your teeth.

-Read on to learn more about gum disease and periodontal care, or contact St. Clair Tooth Co. to get a check-up with Dr. Carly Cassleman and make sure your teeth and gums are healthy.
+Read on to learn more about gum disease and periodontal care, or contact St. Clair Tooth Co. to get a check-up with Dr. Carly Cassleman in St. Clair Shores and make sure your teeth and gums are healthy.

 the basics of gum disease

 Gum disease is a preventable oral health condition that’s caused by poor oral hygiene.
 If you do not brush and floss properly or see the dentist for preventive care, tartar and plaque will build up between your teeth and your gums.

 Over time, the bacteria in plaque and tartar will begin to attack your gums, causing inflammation.
 This is the first stage of gum disease, which is also known as “gingivitis.”
 It’s reversible with timely periodontal care and proper oral hygiene.

 However, if it’s not treated, gingivitis will progress into periodontitis.
 In this stage of the disease, permanent damage is done to the gums and support structures of your teeth.
 However, you can still get care at our St. Clair Shores dental office to halt its progression and save your smile.

 Finally, untreated periodontitis can progress into “advanced periodontitis,” which typically results in the loss of one or more of your natural teeth.
 Surgical treatment may be required to resolve this condition, and in some cases you may need to have your remaining teeth extracted and replaced with dental implants or dentures.